From Condos to Homes, Here’s What You Need to Know About the Toronto Market

 The Toronto office sector is also doing quite well, as the vacancy rate for downtown office space sank to 3.4 percent in mid-2018.
 Supply is likely to get even tighter as new construction is completed.
 The technology industry’s need for office space is partially fueling this demand.
 Similarly, the industrial sector’s demand is being fueled by e-commerce growth and continues to push developers to increase supply.

-If you’re interested in buying or selling in the Toronto market, it is imperative to work with a real estate professional who has their finger on the pulse of the market.
+If you’re interested in buying or selling Toronto luxury homes, it is imperative to work with a real estate professional who has their finger on the pulse of the market.
 Each real estate transaction and opportunity have different factors that can contribute to their success or failure, and knowing the market is just the first step.
+Schedule a consultation today.